jimbul/youdotcom_MCP/README.md

 # You.com MCP Server

 This MCP (Model Context Protocol) server provides Claude AI assistants with the ability to search the web, get news, and perform research using the You.com API.
+Feedback welcomed.

 ## Features